AskZeta/zeta-react-challenge/README.md

-# Zeta React Code Challenge
+# Zeta React Native Code Challenge

 Hello!
 Below are the instructions for a code challenge we'd like you to prepare.
 Please limit yourself to 3-4 hours maximum on your solution, we want to respect your time but ask for a small commitment to see your skills in action.